mstrimas/krsp/vignettes/mysql-aws.md

 ## R

-MySQL databases can be access in R using a variety of approaches: the `RMySQL` package, the `src_mysql` function in `dplyr`, or `krsp_connect` function in the custom `krsp` package.
+MySQL databases can be accessed in R using a variety of approaches: the `RMySQL` package, the `src_mysql` function in `dplyr`, or `krsp_connect` function in the custom `krsp` package.
 In all cases, you need to create a `my.cnf` connection file to store the location of the database and your credentials.
 This avoids having to store sensitive information, such as your password, within your R code.

 On Mac OS and Linux the connection file is `~/.my.cnf` and on Windows it is located at `C:/my.cnf`.
 Open this file, or create it if it doesn't already exist, and enter the following text: